Office: International Student and Scholar Services

 Undergraduate students who are unable to show proof of English proficiency may still apply and be conditionally admitted to a degree program at NKU.
 Conditionally admitted students must first enroll in the AELP and achieve a minimum passing score of 500 on the institutional TOEFL, 5.5 on the IELTS (with minimum sub-scores of a 5.0 in reading and a 5.0 in writing), a 61 on the TOEFL iBT, or successful completion of level 6 of AELP with a minimum of 80% in each of the four AELP subject areas of Grammar, Writing, Reading, and University Preparation.

-Note: Students who achieve a paper-based TOEFL score below 550, internet-based TOEFL below 79 or an IELTS score below 6.5 will also be required to enroll in “ENGI 099 Writing Workshop for International Students (3 credits) ” and “ENGI 080 Writing Laboratory for International Students (1 credit) ” before moving into freshman composition (“ENG 101 College Writing - WC (3 credits) ”).
+Note: Students who achieve a paper-based TOEFL score below 550, internet-based TOEFL below 79 or an IELTS score below 6.5 will also be required to enroll in “ENGI 099 Writing Workshop for International Students (3 credits) ” and “ENGI 080 Writing Laboratory for International Students (1 credit) ” before moving into freshman composition (“ENG 101 Writing for College and Beyond - WC (3 credits) ”).

 Admitted students who wish to be considered for an exemption from ENGI 099 , may choose to take the NKU writing placement test during or before orientation.
 Students must receive a passing score on this writing placement test to be eligible for an exemption.
 Each placement test can be taken only once.
 Placement testing is for NKU admitted students only and cannot be taken for admission purposes to NKU.
 Students register for placement tests online (http://testing.nku.edu).